(Updated Oct. 14, 2020)

 Behold, Richard Nikolaus Eijiro, Count of Coudenhove-Kalergi (November 16, 1894 – July 27, 1972), an Austrian-Japanese politician, philosopher, and Count of Coudenhove-Kalergi.
 The main pioneer of European integration, he served for 49 years as the founding president of the Paneuropean Union, the basis and ideological foundation of the European Union.
 He proposed the EU’s anthem and symbols, the adoption of a single currency and most of the EU’s main policy lines, including the ideal of turning it into a “United States of Europe.”

-This may sound incredible but, in 45 years as European-born citizen of a European Union country, correspondent in Europe (including stints in Brussels, the EU capital) for a large American newspaper, never in my life I heard of this man until I did, by sheer chance, a few weeks ago.
+This may sound incredible but, in 45 years as European-born citizen of a European Union country, correspondent in Europe (including stints in Brussels, the EU capital) for a large American newspaper, never in my life I heard of this man (or his also very important Polish comrade who founded the Bilderberg Group and drove European integration) until I did, by sheer chance, a few weeks ago.

 I suspect many people who think they know a lot about the EU don’t know anything, or at least very much, about the EU’s father.
 That is just weird, because this was a truly fascinating man, so much more interesting than, say, Jean Monnet or other gray bureaucrats who are often celebrated for their later and smaller contributions to the EU project.